ku-sldg/plih/_posts/2016-06-13-Adding-IDs.md

 subst i v (Id i') = if i==i'
                     then v
                     else (Id i')
+{% endhighlight %}

+The cases for numbers and binary operations are trivial.
+Substitution has no effect on numbers as they represent constant values.
+For addition and subtraction, we simply call substitution recursively on the two expression terms.

+Substituting over an identifier compares the identifier name with the name being substituted for.
+If the names are the same, the identifier is replaced with the substituted value.
+If the names are not the same, the identifier is left alone.

+{% highlight haskell %}
+subst i v (Id i') = if i==i'
+                    then v
+                    else (Id i')
+{% endhighlight %}

+How do we determine if an identifier is bound or free?
+This is determined by where the identifier occurs and not the identifier itself.
+Then `Bind` case takes care of this by turning off substitution for the binding instance it creates.
+If the identifier being replaced is the same as the bound instance, then no substitution is performed in the `bind` body.
+If the identifier being replace is not the same as the bound instance, substitution is performed on the bound body.
+Substitution is always performed on the binding instance's value expression.

+{% highlight haskell %}
+subst i v (Bind i' v' b') = if i==i'
+                            then (Bind i' (subst i v v') b') else (Bind i' (subst i v v') (subst i v b'))
+{% endhighlight %}

+Note that the scope of an identifier bound by `bind` is the expression *following* the `in` keyword.
+The value expression is explicitly not a part of the scope.
+Aside from impacting substitution, this means that a bound instance cannot be used in its own definition.
+For example:

+{% highlight haskell %}
+let x=x+x in x
+{% endhighlight %}

+will not evaluate because the `x` in the value for `x` is free.
+It has no binding instance and will never be replaced during evaluation.

+With `subst` defined we can easily define `evals`, an evaluator that performs substitution is specified by inference rules.
+Cases for `Num`, `Plus` and `Minus` are unchanged from `AE`.
+The case for `Bind` is implemented by substitution.
+Specifically, the defined identifier is replaced by the value expression in the `bind` body.

+{% highlight haskell %}
 evals :: BAE -> Int
 evals (Num x) = x
 evals (Plus l r) = (evals l) + (evals r)